Partner Visa

 A 1-minute guide to offshore partner visas in Australia

-• Visa categories: You'll start with a subclass 309 visa (temporary), and after two years, you can progress to a subclass 100 visa (permanent).
-In some cases, you may receive your temporary visa and permanent visa at the same time, such as if you’re in a long-term relationship.
+• Visa categories: You'll start with a subclass 309 visa (short-term), and after two years, you can progress to a subclass 100 visa (permanent).
+In some cases, you may receive your short-term visa and permanent visa at the same time, such as if you’re in a long-term relationship.

 • Basic eligibility requirements: You must be the spouse or de facto partner of or in a civil relationship with an Australian citizen, Australian permanent resident or eligible New Zealand citizen and applying while outside Australia.